Xcraft-Inc/xcraft.ch/content/xcraft/infrastructure/backends.md

 just used in broadcasting.
 These events are sent on all backends (**EE** and **Axon**).

-> It's important to understand that the **objects passed via EE are not cloned
-> and then, the functions are not stripped**.
-It's forbidden to mute an object
-> from a message and to depend of these mutations from the caller.
-Providing
-> functions as value in the Xcraft messages is forbidden.
-There is no cloning or
-> cleaning only for performance reasons.
+{{% notice warning %}} It's important to understand that the **objects passed via EE are not cloned and then, the functions are not stripped**.
+It's forbidden to mute an object from a message and to depend of these mutations from the caller.
+Providing functions as value in the Xcraft messages is forbidden.
+There is no cloning or cleaning only for performance reasons. {{% /notice %}}

 The use of the transport is done via the routers.
 These routers use the backends accordingly to the routing table and the topics.